frappe/frappe_io/frappe_io/www/frappejs/docs/utilities/observable.md

 # Observable Base Class

 The `Observable` base class makes and subclass trigger events and accept event listeners.
+It is similar to an EventEmitter.

 ##### Example: